Music Curriculum Intent

 Music Curriculum Implementation - Long Term Progression Map

-Music is taught every half term, according to the following long term plan:
+Music Express is used as the basis for our music curriculum.
+Music is taught every week of each half term, according to the following long term plan: